xavidop/blog/firebase/_posts/2024-11-11-firebase-genkit-nlu.md

 ---
 layout: post
-title: NLU powered by LLMs using Firebase GenKit with GitHub Models (English)
+title: NLU powered by LLMs using genkit with GitHub Models (English)
 description: >
   The NLU powered by LLMs that just works
 image: /assets/img/blog/post-headers/firebase-genkit-nlu.png